 Wilma was born in Washington, D.C. to Swiss parents.
 When she was 10 to 13 years old, she lived with her family in West Africa.
 As a young adult, she studied illustration at Rhode Island School of Design and received a BFA in graphic design from California College of the Arts.

 After working as a freelance print designer for two decades, Wilma began creating abstract sculptures in concrete and mosaic in 2007.
 She developed her methods through a combination of self-teaching, experimentation, and classes.
 Wilma's work has been shown in over 50 shows nationally, and won several awards.
 She has participated in over a dozen open studio events.
-Wilma teaches mosaic art at Esalen Institute in Big Sur, CA, as well as Studio 9 in Oakland.
+Wilma has taught mosaic art at Esalen Institute in Big Sur, CA, Studio 9 in Oakland, and for groups retreats.